kardianos/govendor/README.md

 	update   Update packages from $GOPATH.
-	remove   Remove packages from the vendor folder. status   Lists any packages missing, out-of-date, or modified locally. fetch    (beta) Add new or update existing packages from remote repository. sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata. get      Like "go get" but copies dependencies into a "vendor" folder. license  List discovered licenses for the given status or import paths.
+	remove   Remove packages from the vendor folder. status   Lists any packages missing, out-of-date, or modified locally. fetch    Add new or update vendor folder packages from remote repository. sync     Pull packages into vendor folder from remote repository with revisions from vendor.json file.
+	migrate  Move packages from a legacy tool to the vendor folder with metadata. get      Like "go get" but copies dependencies into a "vendor" folder. license  List discovered licenses for the given status or import paths.